 Causal feedback from your stakeholders consists of nothing more than platitudes.
 Not wanting to offend, they will say, “great job” even when they don’t mean it.
 Because many organizations are aware of this, they turn to the ‘360 multi-rater assessment’, an anonymous survey that allows your entire circle (a 360) of workplace relationships to weigh in on specific topic areas of your performance and behavior.
 The results are often provided in the form of a score for each performance area with anonymous comments grouped at the end.
 The scores are meant to provide some vital truths about you.
 If 80% of your raters indicate that you are a poor communicator, you can be sure there is some validity to it.
 But before acting upon your 360 results, you should be aware of three potential flaws of relying too heavily on OPO in a work environment.

 Factor # 1: Consider how well the raters know you.
 Given the staggering rate of change occurring within organizations, employees no longer enjoy the stability of working with intact teams.
 If your raters are among the constant churn of managers, teams, and project partners, their input will be superficial.
-During the 2008 Wall Street crises which marked the beginning of the accelerated restructuring trend in corporate America, the Navigator experienced 4 CEOS, 5 managers, and 3 departments in the same company in the same year.
+During the 2008 Wall Street crises which marked the beginning of the accelerated restructuring trend in corporate America, I experienced 4 CEOS, 5 managers, and 3 departments in the same company in the same year.
 And stunningly, a 360 assessment was administered to staff.

 Factor # 2: Consider the timing.
 Were you given feedback during a time of restructuring, such as a merger or acquisition, when everyone’s nerves were raw from change burnout?
 Extreme environments can reveal hidden strengths or glaring deficiencies in your performance.
 But if the circumstances under which your raters are providing the feedback are temporary and unlikely to recur, do their opinions really warrant an aggressive makeover?